mjpitz/mjpitz/content/blog/2020-09-30-slos-for-oss.md

 The process and [ground rules] for completing this worksheet is quite simple.
 For your system and each system your project depends on, start to brainstorm how components might fail.
 Add each failure as a row in the table.
-I've found this table to be easiest to complete in three passes.
+I've found this easiest to complete in three passes.
 First, focus on the items, their failure modes, causes, and effects.
-Second, go through and assign priority, severity, and detection.
+Second, go through and assign probability, severity, and detection.
 In your final pass, assign risk based on the [factors].

 [FMEA]: https://en.wikipedia.org/wiki/Failure_mode_and_effects_analysis